Encanto (soundtrack): Awards and nominations

-The soundtrack; its tracks "Dos Oruguitas" and "Colombia, Mi Encanto"; Miranda; and Franco have been nominated for various awards.
+The soundtrack, and its tracks "Dos Oruguitas" and "Colombia, Mi Encanto" have been nominated for various awards.
+Miranda and Franco were also nominated individually.
 The film's music received two Academy Award nominations at the 94th Academy Awards: Best Original Score and Best Original Song for "Dos Oruguitas".
 It also won the 2022 Annie Award for Outstanding Achievement for Music in a Feature Production.